 Cameron (aka Cam) is Emma's husband and works along side Emma with Intuitive Horse keeping the place in order and running the farm.
-Cam is originally from Australia and is also a Battlefield Archaeologist running his own digs in Normandy France.
+Cam is originally from Australia and is also a Battlefield Archaeologist running his own digs in Normandy France, specialising in WW1and WW2.
 For more information on being involved in the digs you can visit www.battlefieldarchaeology.com

 Pippa is a registered Osteopath who works with us to keep the horses (and the Intuitive Horse team!) fit and healthy.
 After graduating from the European School of Osteopathy in 1994, she worked both in private practice and at the Osteopathic Centre for Children, where she qualified as a Paediatric Osteopath.
 After having her family, she fulfilled her career ambition of training to treat animals.
 Pippa completed her postgraduate qualification in Osteopathy for Animals in 2005 and now runs a mixed practice from Ringmer, East Sussex.
 She is fully insured to treat animals – and their owners!
 She is registered with The General Osteopathic Council and is a member of The British Osteopathic Association.
 She is also a member of SOAP – The Society of Osteopaths in Animal Practice.